Products and Services Privacy Policy

 What we may need from you

 We may need to request specific information from you to help us confirm your identity and ensure your right to access your personal data (or to exercise any of your other rights).
-This is a security measure to ensure that personal data is not disclosed to any person who has no right to receive it.
+This is a security measure to ensure that personal data is not disclosed to any person who does not have a right to receive it.
 We may also contact you to ask you for further information in relation to your request to speed up our response.

 Time limit to respond

-We try to respond to all legitimate requests within one month.
-Occasionally it could take us longer than a month if your request is particularly complex or you have made a number of requests.
+We aim to respond to all legitimate requests within one month.
+Occasionally it could take us longer than a month if your request is particularly complex or if you have made a number of requests.
 In this case, we will notify you and keep you updated.

 External Third Parties